neo4j-product-examples/genai-workshop/financial_documents/README.md

-# Neo4j GraphRAG Book Example
+# Neo4j GraphRAG Workshop

-This repository contains all code, data, and notebooks referenced in the Neo4j GraphRAG book.
+This repository contains all code, data, and notebooks for the Neo4j GraphRAG workshop.
 It provides a step-by-step guide to building a Retrieval-Augmented Generation (RAG) system using Neo4j, OpenAI, LangChain, and real-world financial filings.

 ---